nathamanath/blog/articles/pi-dlna-server.md

   <img src="/assets/pi-dlna.jpg" alt="DLNA Raspberry pi">

   <figcaption>
-    And here it is streaming video to my phone and laptop, whilst streaming audio to mi HIFI :)
+    And here it is streaming 1080p video to my phone and laptop, whilst streaming audio to mi HIFI (and also the other phone which i took the photo with) :)
   </figcaption>
 </figure>